 The Yates brothers and Chaves have struggled in the time trialling discipline over the years, giving away time to their rivals in the tests against the clock.
 No date has been announced for their visit to the Milan tunnel.

 "We measure and assess the full rider/bike aerodynamic system in the tunnel, and this naturally includes equipment and apparel assessments and how these best match to a rider's position and style.
-From here we will then seek to validate our findings with track testing, and then, of course, road sessions and racing," Mike Tabotta, Orica's high-performance director, said in a recent press release.
+From here we will then seek to validate our findings with track testing, and then, of course, road sessions and racing," Kevin Tabotta, Orica's high-performance director, said in a recent press release.

 "We are here working with the Polytechnic University in Milan with their wind tunnel facility, which is one of the most renowned in Europe for cycling specific tests."